TPower2112/Writing-Sample-2/readme.md

 ### What is the User Experience for endpoints not enrolled in JAMF <a name="uxnotjamf"></a>
 The upgrade to the latest sensor occurs silently in the background with no restart or reboot required.
 The end user will have to enable the following three prompts.
 #### A. Approving Network Content Filtering <a name="netcon"></a>
+The end user must allow the Falcon sensor to filter network content: